Driving Long-Term Recovery across Impacted Communities

 On average the award will allow for $14,000 per home, with most organizations receiving funding to complete 4 to 6 repairs.
 Qualifying homes include owner occupied properties, first time homes purchased after the rental unit was damaged and deemed uninhabitable.

-Applications are due by 5 pm ET on May 31, 2024, with awards being made by June 30, 2024.
-All work funded through this grant must be completed by January 31, 2025.
+Applications are due by 5 pm ET on November 1, 2024, with awards being made by November 15, 2024.
+All work funded through this grant must be completed by May 1, 2025.
 If you have specific questions or concerns, you may contact SBP’s SHARE team at partner@sbpusa.org.
 Please note, the team will respond to inquiries within 2 business days from submission.

 What types of organizations are eligible to apply: